nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 ## Jekyll

-If you have not used Jekyll before, [see the Jekyll website for an ground-up intro](https://jekyllrb.com/tutorials/convert-site-to-jekyll/#what-is-a-jekyll-website).
+If you have not used Jekyll before, [see the Jekyll website for a ground-up intro](https://jekyllrb.com/tutorials/convert-site-to-jekyll/#what-is-a-jekyll-website).

-TL:dr: You create content: mainly text in kramdown Markdown.
+**TL:dr**: You create content: mainly text in kramdown Markdown.
 Add images or data.
 Save content in appropriate folders.

 You commit (and push) the content, and run Jekyll from the command line.

-Jekyll creates the HTML versions of the pages, following the instructions in the theme to provide the layout, formatting and navigation. *You don't need to edit any HTML manually.*
+Jekyll creates the HTML versions of the pages, following the instructions in the theme to provide the layout, formatting and navigation. **You don't need to edit any HTML manually.**

 ## Documentation theme notes